 This is why it is important to only buy either wild shrimp or responsibly farmed shrimp.
 At Whole Foods, the Responsibly Farmed label indicates the shrimp has been farmed without destruction of sensitive ecosystems such as mangrove forests.
 The shrimp are tracked from pond to store to ensure the standards are met.
 They are never treated with preservatives.
 Instead, they are flash frozen to maintain the “good shrimp” flavor and texture.

 Shrimp are full of nutrients.
 Four ounces contain over 100% of the daily value for selenium, over 75% for vitamin B12, over 50% for phosphorous, and over 30% for choline, copper, and iodine.
-But since most of the time, we don’t know where our shrimp comes from I only eat shrimp once in awhile when I can find a good source.
+But it’s important to find a good source.

 Start with room temperature grass-fed butter, I like Kerrygold.
 Mix it with one chipotle chili in adobo and honey.
 This is what you’ll use to sear the shrimp and saute the winter greens.
 Chipotle Chili in Adobo is found in most supermarkets in the section with the Mexican food.
 If you can’t find it use 1 1/2 teaspoons of chipotle chili powder instead.